-A substantial body of research concerns body modification, particularly the relatively recent proliferation of tattoos and piercings.
-Recent demographics suggest the proliferation of tattoo acquisition is most prominent among millennials (47 percent among millennials) but also broadly apparent among Generation X (36 percent among those 30-45).
-On average, 29 percent of American adults have at least one tattoo (Shannon-Missal 2016).
+There is a substantial body of research concerning body modification, particularly the relatively recent proliferation of tattoos and piercings.
+Recent demographics suggest the proliferation of tattoo acquisition is most prominent among Millennials (47% among Millennials), but also broadly apparent among Gen-X (36% among those 30-45).
+On average, 29% of American adults have at least one tattoo (Shannon-Missal, 2016).

 Three bodies of research guide our process and analysis.
-First, prominent articles examine the behavioral correlates to having tattoos and piercings.
-Second, we explore the link between tattoo acquisition and a sense of identity-particularly the wearer's need for uniqueness.
+First, there are prominent articles examining the behavioral correlates to having tattoos and piercings.
+Second, we explore the link between tattoo acquisition and a sense of identity - particularly the wearer's need for uniqueness.
 Finally, we embed our analysis of religious tattoos in the more broadly based ethnographic research on the meaning of tattoos amid changing cultural norms.

-Most of the research examining the behavioral correlates to having tattoos and piercings suggest that individuals - especially young adults-who expressed interest in and acquired tattoos and piercings are more likely than others to exhibit other, more edgy behavior.
+Most of the research examining the behavioral correlates to having tattoos and piercings suggest that individuals - especially young adults - who expressed interest in, and acquired tattoos and piercings are more likely than others to exhibit other, more edgy behavior.
 This includes, but is not limited to, underage drinking, illegal drug use, and engaging in atypical and extensive sexual expression (Burger and Finkel 2002; Drews, Allison, and Probst 2000; Greif, Hewitt, and Armstrong 1999).
-Those assumptions have been called into question by research suggesting that at least a minimal to moderate level of body modification does not correlate significantly with other behavior that might be considered dangerous or deviant (Atkinson 2003; Koch et al. 2004).
-A follow-up study attempted to quantify the degree to which escalating levels of body modification began to correlate with binge drinking, sexual permissiveness, illegal drug use, and arrest histories (Koch et al. 2010).
+Those assumptions have been called into question by research suggesting that at least a minimal to moderate level of body modification does not correlate significantly with other behavior that might be considered dangerous or deviant (Atkinson 2003; Koch, Roberts, Armstrong, and Owen 2004).
+A follow-up study attempted to quantify the degree to which escalating levels of body modification began to correlate with binge drinking, sexual permissiveness, illegal drug use, and arrest histories (Koch, Roberts, Armstrong, and Owen 2010).
 Findings from that study indicate that a rise in drinking, sexual permissiveness, and drug use is significantly apparent among those with four or more tattoos, seven or more piercings, or at least one intimate/genital piercing.

-However, recent findings suggest multiple tattoos may also generate salutary emotional benefits or represent recovery from illness (Koch et al. 2015).
-This adds to previous findings showing tattoos can have continuing positive effects on trauma victims-specifically from rape-in that the tattoo becomes a reminder of resilience and triumph (Atkinson and Young 2001), a notion popularized in the book and feature film, The Girl with the Dragon Tattoo.
+However, recent findings suggest multiple tattoos may also generate salutary emotional benefits or represent recovery from illness (Koch, Roberts, Armstrong, and Owen 2015).
+This adds to previous findings showing tattoos can have continuing positive effects on trauma victims - specifically from rape - in that the tattoo becomes a reminder of resilience and triumph (Atkinson and Young 2001), a notion popularized in the book and feature film, "The Girl with the Dragon Tattoo."

-Thus, this research adds some depth of reflection on the shallow-and largely passé-notion that tattoos themselves represent a deviant or even especially edgy lifestyle.
+Thus, this research adds some depth of reflection on the shallow - and largely passé -notion that tattoos themselves represent a deviant, or even especially edgy lifestyle.
 We also open the way for further research on how religion is a pathway further into the mainstream for tattoos.

-While there is a paucity of research examining specifically religious tattoos, one study found no significant correlation between having (or not having) a tattoo and higher or lower levels of religiosity (Koch et al. 2004).
-Thus, while religiosity has a suppressive effect on deviance (see Adamczyk 2012 for a helpful literature review on this), no such dynamic seems measureable with regard to tattoos.
+While there is a paucity of research examining specifically religious tattoos, one study found no significant correlation between having (or not having) a tattoo and higher or lower levels of religiosity (Koch, et al, 2004).
+Thus, while religiosity has a suppressive effect on deviance (see Adamczyk, 2012, for a helpful literature review on this), no such dynamic seems measureable with regard to tattoos.
 This leads us to speculate in this article that, rather than religion suppressing tattoo acquisition, tattoo acquisition expresses religion.